ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

 ### 3.4 How to run benchmarks

-Arm-2D provides two benchmark: **Generic** and **WatchPanel**.
+Arm-2D provides two benchmarks: **Generic** and **WatchPanel**.
 For details, please check [here](../common/benchmark/README.md).
 You can run those benchmarks in this project template.
 In the header file `platform/RTE_Components.h`, there are three macros: